It was a day I'll never forget-high school

 effective humidifier system.
 Two rigid pods containing specially treated

-foam sponges mount on Velcro strips in custom recesses in the lid over the
+foam sponges mount on Velcro strips in custom recesses in the lid over

-impregnated during manufacture.
-The advantage to this special sponge is
+sponge is impregnated during manufacture.
+The advantage to this special

-have wisely already purchased a Mini-Digital Hygro-Thermometer, just keep it in the case to monitor your
+just keep it in the case to monitor your humidity levels.
+When they

-humidity levels.
-When they begin to drop off, it's time to recharge the
+begin to drop off, it's time to recharge the pods.
+After you've used all

-pods.
-After you've used all the activation solution, simply use distilled
+the activation solution, simply use distilled water to keep the

-water to keep the humidifier pods charged.
+humidifier pods charged.

 In-case Humidity Control Pack

-If you've already invested a lot in a premium case, this little package is
+If you've already invested a lot in a premium case, this little

-two humidifying pods, an 8-oz. bottle of activation solution, and the Mini-Digital Hygro-Thermometer.
-Just place the humidifying pods in your
+complete with two humidifying pods, an 8-oz. bottle of activation solution,